UMM-CSci-Systems/C-system-calls/README.md

 }

 int main(int argc, char *argv[]) {
-    // You should set these to `stdin` and `stdout` by default
+    // This sets these to `stdin` and `stdout` by default.
-    // and then set them to user specified files when the user
+    // You then need to set them to user specified files when the user
     // provides files names as command line arguments.
-    FILE *inputFile;
+    FILE *inputFile = stdin;
-    FILE *outputFile;
+    FILE *outputFile = stdout;

     // Code that processes the command line arguments
     // and sets up inputFile and outputFile.